CHAPTER 31. EXCEPTIONAL PERSONS Subchapter I. Definitions

 b.
 Meets the standards of the Department of Education as set forth in this title or in the rules and regulations of the Department as approved by the State Board;

 d.
-Is individualized to meet the unique needs of the handicapped person.
+Is individualized to meet the unique needs of the child with a disability;

 The related services to be provided shall be based upon a program for each child as approved by the Department; provided, that the State Board may review any objection to the Department's decision.
 Funds for such services are to be paid from the Educational Contingency Fund of the Department of Education.

-(4) "Gifted or talented person" means a person in the chronological age group 4 through 20 years inclusive, who by virtue of certain outstanding abilities is capable of a high performance in an identified field.
-Such an individual, identified by professionally qualified persons, may require differentiated educational programs or services beyond those normally provided by the regular school program in order to realize that individual's full contribution to self and society.
-A person capable of high performance as herein defined includes one with demonstrated achievement and/or potential ability in any of the following areas, singularly or in combination:
+(6) “Gifted or talented child” means a child in the chronological age group 4 through the end of the school year in which the child attains the age of 21 or until receipt of a regular high school diploma, whichever occurs first, who by virtue of certain outstanding abilities is capable of a high performance in an identified field.
+Such an individual, identified by professionally qualified persons, may require differentiated educational programs or services beyond those normally provided by the regular school program in order to realize that individual’s full contribution to self and society.
+A child capable of high performance as herein defined includes one with demonstrated achievement and/or potential ability in any of the following areas, singularly or in combination:

 a.
 General intellectual ability;